arnav-s/arnav-s.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I'm a graduate student in the Computer Sciences Department at the University of Wisconsin-Madison.
 I'm broadly interested in Machine Learning on Graphs.
-Currently, I'm working on graph representation learning to biomolecules.
+Currently, I'm working on graph representation learning for modeling biomolecules.

 I was previously a SWE at Qualcomm's Machine Learning group where I contributed to the [Qualcomm Neural Processing SDK](https://developer.qualcomm.com/software/qualcomm-neural-processing-sdk).
 I completed my undergraduate studies at UW-Madison as well, majoring in ECE and CS.